mayurnagrale/obsidian-git-sync/CSharp Concepts/Basics.md

-Difference between asynchronous synchronous and multithreading synchronous programming follows a sequential execution model, asynchronous programming allows tasks to execute independently without blocking, and multithreading involves running multiple threads simultaneously, which can be used to implement both synchronous and asynchronous behavior.
+Difference between asynchronous synchronous and multithreading synchronous programming follows a sequential execution model, asynchronous programming allows tasks to execute independently without blocking, and multithreading involves running multiple threads simultaneously, which can be used to implement both synchronous and asynchronous behaviour.

 **Threads and Tasks** :
 - Threads : part of os